garybuckle/garybuckle.github.io/about.md

----
+--
 layout: page
 title: About
 permalink: /about/
----
+--

 This is a simple site, no databases, no logins.
 * All data is stored in a flat file.
-* There will be no 'heavy' content'
+* There will be no ‘heavy’ content’
 * It wont contain lots of eye candy either.

 # This is the start